sureshsaravananbabu/Realtime-cpu-utilisation-monitoring/README.md

 2)In the front end using socket,Establish the connection to the channel and get the data sent in the backend and  display the data in different styles of format

-3)Get Emailid during the loading of page using javascript and send it to backend for processing .if the RAM utilisation is continously greater than 50% an Email will  be  sent to user with help of django.core.mail.backends.smtp.EmailBackend
+3)Get Emailid during the loading of page using javascript and send it to backend for processing .if the RAM utilisation is continously greater than 50% an Email will  be  sent to user with help of django.core.mail.backends.smtp.EmailBackend for notification.